Troubleshooting IBM MQ clusters

-Your WebSphere MQ cluster is having a problem and you need to know how to troubleshoot it.
+Your IBM MQ cluster is having a problem and you need to know how to troubleshoot it.
 This document describes several cluster issues and how to address them.

 Resolving the problem

 - Avoid using the REFRESH CLUSTER command until you have exhausted other options.

 - If you are running IBM MQ V220.127.116.11 or later, make sure you have a SYSTEM.CLUSTER.HISTORY.QUEUE in place before using REFRESH CLUSTER.
 If IBM support are involved in the problem, the history saved to this queue can help determine the root cause of your clustering issue.